henriquesqs/Rocketseat-nlw2/README.md

 ## Requisites
 - You must have [npm](https://nodejs.org/en/) or [yarn](https://yarnpkg.com/) package manager in order to install the required packages.
-- Open a terminal and run `npm install` or `yarn install` to install dependencies.
+- Go to each folder (server, web and mobile), open a terminal and run `npm install` or `yarn install` to install dependencies for each.

 ## Instructions (server)
 - Go to *server* folder;
 - Run the app using `npm start` or `yarn start`.
 - **(IMPORTANT)** This server must be running on the same network as you're going to run web or mobile applications.
-By default, running this server on your machine on port 3333 and openning the [gihub-page of this repository](https://henriquesqs.github.io/rocketseat-nlw2/#/) will allow you to run the application with a server connection.
+By default, running this server on your machine on port 3333 and openning the [gihub-page of this repository](https://henriquesqs.github.io/Rocketseat-nlw2/#/) will allow you to run the application with a server connection.

 ## Instructions (web)
 - Go to *web* folder;